A 2021 Guide to Choosing a Patient Engagement Platform

 Some of your patients speak a language other than English, and so should your patient engagement platform.

 A patient engagement software solution should integrate with your EMR.
 For example, the platform should be able to receive information from the EMR, such as a referral or recall, and write back to the EMR.

 There’s still a place for the patient portal.
 So, whatever patient engagement platform you choose should be able to drive patients to the portal.

 - Integration with other vendors

 As much as you want one app to solve it all, that’s just not feasible, and it’s not even in your or your patients’ best interests.
-Instead, choose best of breed vendors that integrate seamlessly with your other vendors.
+Instead, choose best in class patient engagement software companies that integrate seamlessly with your other vendors.
 For example, a patient engagement platform could offer billing features or even better, integrate with a billing vendor.